tarwn/lessthandot-hugo/blogs/content/posts/2014-06-03-availability-groups-setup-and-configuration-from-a-to-z.md

 ---
 Availability Groups were introduced in SQL Server 2012 and have quickly become the forefront of high availability for the SQL Server Database Engine Services.
 In prior versions of SQL Server, true high availability was not a complete solution packaged with the native installation and feature set.
 While mirroring was introduced in SQL Server 2005 and provided a much-needed advance towards achieving highly available data services, mirroring still required much customization to effectively provide a true high availability solution.

-It’s important to define high availability as it pertains to database level services – database high availability requires the means of retaining data services to users, applications and services within a defined allowable interruption of data services.
+It's important to define high availability as it pertains to database level services – database high availability requires the means of retaining data services to users, applications and services within a defined allowable interruption of data services.
 This equates simply as, are data services available to _any_ connection within a given tolerance.
 The _nines_ has always been the flavor of measuring availability in the way of uptime.  “_My database server achieved four nines availability last year!”_  This achievement is essentially stating the database services were not available for an estimated .01% of the total operating hours in a year or, 52 minutes.
 Remember, this achievement is based on service level agreements that can have vast variations.
 While even Full Clustered Instances of SQL Server implement a level of high availability, there is still the single point of failure that is of highest importance to the data services – the database.
 Points of failure and focusing on where they may occur, begins allowing a visual representation of how availability achievements can be achieved.

 Points of Failure